OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 Getting started with Kubernetes can be a little overwhelming.
 With so many tools like [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [K3s](https://k3s.io/), [Docker Desktop](https://docs.docker.com/docker-for-windows/kubernetes/), [MicroK8s](https://microk8s.io/), and [Kind](https://kind.sigs.k8s.io/), even knowing which test distribution to use is not an easy choice.

 For local development, I find myself using Kind.
-It is quick to boot, and integrates well with WSL2 allowing me to quickly switch between Windows and Linux development.
+It is quick to boot and integrates well with WSL2 allowing me to quickly switch between Windows and Linux development.

 In this blog post and the associated screencast, I show you how to quickly get up and running with a local development Kubernetes cluster using Kind and a hosted instance of Octopus.